 3. The Size of the Opening

-If you’re just getting started with terrariums, I’d recommend going for a container with a nice wide opening to give you lots of space to maneuver.
+For this reason, if you’re just getting started with terrariums, I’d recommend going for a container with a nice wide opening to give you lots of space to maneuver.

 Terrarium Container Materials

 Terrariums tend to be made from just a few select materials, as they need to be robust, non-reactive, and fully transparent.
-That basically just leaves us glass and plastic.
+That basically just leaves us with glass and plastic.

 Except for green, which they reflect – which is why they appear green to us.
+For this reason, you’ll need a container that’s clear or green.
+Any other colors will filter out parts of the visible spectrum (that your plants need).

 Glass Terrarium Containers